Find out what you need to know about this pregnancy condition.

 The only way to cure pre-eclampsia is for the woman to give birth.
 That’s why pre-eclampsia is one of the most common reasons for early inductions.
 Until then, it’s just about monitoring and managing the condition (NHS Choices, 2018).
 This often means a stay in hospital and having medication to reduce blood pressure and the likelihood of serious complications like a stroke.

 What causes pre-eclampsia?

-NCT's helpline offers practical and emotional support in all areas of pregnancy, birth and early parenthood: 0300 330 0700.
+Our helpline offers practical and emotional support in many areas of pregnancy, birth and early parenthood: 0300 330 0700.

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.